 The term 10-D is just a marketing lingo that Braun uses to describe the individual movement of the different parts of the shaving head.

-Bottom line is the Series 9 cuts closer thanks to the extra trimmer that Braun put in.
+Bottom line is the Series 9 cuts closer thanks to the new trimmer that Braun put in.
 The extra blade does add a bit to the size of the head.

 So I’ll just share with you some videos on how each will perform.
 Remember that your mileage may vary.
-Use these as reference to know what to expect.
+Use these as a reference to know what to expect.

 First, watch this video to see how the series 9 deals with long beard growth.

-The performance is impressive to be honest.
+The performance is impressive, to be honest.
 If you have a beard growth this thick, just use the trimmer to mow down a month worth of facial hair then finish it off with the main shaving head.
 You can also use this to shave your head.

-Next up let’s have a close look at the series 7 790cc.
-You can jump to the 10 minute mark of the video to see the shaving demonstration.
+Next up, let’s have a close look at the series 7 790cc.
+You can jump to the 10-minute mark of the video to see the shaving demonstration.

 Take note that the test was done on a day’s worth of stubble.
 And it did shave pretty close.